opensearch-project/project-website/_posts/2026-01-12-introducing-agentic-search-ui.md

 ![Results](/assets/media/blog-images/2026-01-12-introducing-agentic-search-ui/blog-12-results.png)

-The following image shows the agent summary that demonstrates how the agent determined that Nike and Adidas brands were present in the order history and applied the corresponding brand filters in the DSL query.
+The following image shows the agent summary that demonstrates how the agent determined that the Nike and Adidas brands were present in the order history and applied the corresponding brand filters in the DSL query.

 ![Summary](/assets/media/blog-images/2026-01-12-introducing-agentic-search-ui/blog-13-summary.png)